Modeling the emission spectra of polycyclic aromatic hydrocarbons by recurrent fluorescence: Results

 \subsection{Electronic structure of the cations}

 For all Np$^+$, An$^+$, and Py$^+$ cations, the two lowest electronic excited states D$_1$ and D$_2$ were considered in the analysis.
 For the pyrene cation, D$_3$ was also included due to its energetic proximity with D$_2$.
 For each electronic excited state, the geometry was locally optimized, starting from the electronic ground state equilibrium configuration.
 After optimization, the $D_{2h}$ point group is preserved in all electronic excited states.
 Table~\ref{tab:electronicstates} lists the main energetic features of the various electronic excited states, namely their adiabatic relative energy with respect to the neutral molecule in the electronic ground state, and the transition energy between the vibrational ground state of the electronic states of the cation relative to the ground vibrational and electronic ground state of the neutral molecule.
-This energy includes the zero-point contribution in the harmonic approximation and can be directly compared to photoelectron spectroscopy measurements, in particular with the location of the origin band.\cite{bally1998electronic,szczepanski1993electronic,boschi1972photoelectron,vala1994electronic,boschi1972photoelectron-bis} Our quantum chemical results are very similar to earlier TD-DFT calculations.\cite{Hirata:1999aa,Malloci:2004aa,Malloci:2007xq} Compared to experimental values, the error on the position of the cationic electronic states with respect to the neutral electronic ground state ranges from 0.01~eV (D$_1$ state of Py$^+$) to 0.31~eV (D$_0$ state of An$^+$), and it is noteworthy that the largest errors occur for the electronic ground states.
-Overall, our calculations tend to underestimate the transition energies with respect to experimental data, except for the D$_3$ state of Py$^+$ which is slightly overestimated.
+This energy includes the zero-point contribution in the harmonic approximation and can be directly compared to photoelectron spectroscopy measurements when the origin band is well isolated from the other vibronic bands.\cite{bally1998electronic,szczepanski1993electronic,boschi1972photoelectron,boschi1972photoelectron-bis,mayer2011threshold} Our quantum chemical results are very similar to earlier TD-DFT calculations.\cite{Hirata:1999aa,Malloci:2004aa,Malloci:2007xq} Compared to experimental values, the error on the position of the cationic electronic states with respect to the neutral electronic ground state ranges from 0.01~eV (D$_1$ state of Py$^+$) to 0.31~eV (D$_0$ state of An$^+$), and it is noteworthy that the largest errors occur for the electronic ground states.
+Overall, our calculations tend to underestimate the transition energies with respect to experimental data, except for the D$_3$ state of Py$^+$ which is slightly overestimated by 0.06 eV.